By Derek Lin, MPH

 Remove Work Requirements for TANF

-TANF participation has dropped in large part due to work requirements enacted during the last recession.
+The rate of TANF participation has dropped in large part due to work requirements enacted during the last recession.
 Unless work requirements are paired with programs that help families increase their skills and education, they ultimately do not improve workforce participation rates and instead are associated with increases in deep poverty.
 New Mexico should remove the work requirements enacted in 2011, giving families more flexibility in accessing TANF benefits.

 Increase TANF Benefits